Revolutionary-Games/Thrive/doc/architecture.md

 The ECS architecture simplifies savign and loading as it is just a matter of writing the component data to disk and loading it back later.
-The saving system atuomatically handles converting entity references to point to newly created instances after loading a save.
+The saving system automatically handles converting entity references to point to newly created instances after loading a save.

 One thing that needs to be considered is which properties of a